alexmazzei/TULE/README.md

 * Very small tutorial to use TULE:

-  1. If you have Allegro common lisp installed, you can use it.
-As alternative, Install clisp.
+  1. You need a common lisp interpreter.
+TULE has originally been developed in Allegro CL but a free and tested alternative is clisp.

   2. The parser can be used in two differen ways: